karolinevildlyng/Introduction-to-Voyant/README.md

 ## Exercise 2 - contrast and compare fairy tales
 1. Upload the Wollstonecraft corpus.
 Make sure the stop word list is edited.
 2. Which insights into the text can Voyant provide?
+3. Try to explore possible dichotomies in the text
-3. Check numbers for density, readability and the co-ocurence of words.
+4. Check numbers for density, readability and the co-ocurence of words.
 Specifically pay attention to the tool Contexts.

 ## Bonus Exercise 3 - Choose your own adventure and explore
 1. Find the drop-down menu and choose a new tool we haven’t looked